Fluvial-UMass/swot-ml/README.md

 1. **attributes** (optional): a comma-separated value (.csv) file with static attributes for each site.
 Only required if you specify static attributes in your configuration.
 1. **graph network** (optional): A networkx directed graph in json format.
 The only data used from this graph are the edge definitions, although the node (and thus edge end points), need to be identical to the sites.
 Must contain all sites.
 Only required for certain models, and should only be specified in the configuration file if needed by the model.

-The recommended structure of the data directory is as follows, with some allowance for differences defined in the [config validator](./src/config/config.py).
+The recommended structure of the data directory is as follows, with some allowance for differences defined in the [Config validator](./src/config/config.py).
 ```
 <data_dir>/
 ├── attributes/